dCache/dcache-book2/config-chimera.md

 CHIMERA
 =======

+    Table of Contents

+    Mounting Chimera through NFS
+        Using dCap with a mounted file system Communicating with Chimera
+    IDs
+    Directory Tags
+        Create, List and Read Directory Tags if the Namespace is not Mounted Create, List and Read Directory Tags if the Namespace is Mounted Directory Tags and Command Files
+        Directory Tags for dCache
+        Storage Class and Directory Tags

 DCACHE is a distributed storage system, nevertheless it provides a single-rooted file system view.
 While DCACHE supports multiple namespace providers, CHIMERA is the recommended provider and is used by default.

 The inner DCACHE components talk to the namespace via a module called CELL-PNFSMNGR, which in turn communicates with the CHIMERA database using a thin JAVA layer, which in turn communicates directly with the CHIMERA database.
 CHIMERA allows direct access to the namespace by providing an NFS3 and NFS4 server.
 Clients can NFS-mount the namespace locally.
 This offers the opportunity to use OS-level tools like PROG-LS, PROG-MKDIR, PROG-MV for CHIMERA.
 Direct I/O-operations like PROG-CP and PROG-CAT are possible with the NFS4 door.